apisnetworks/apiscp-docs/admin/managing-accounts.md

 As root, you may override a user account to login using `temp_password DOMAIN`.
 A temporary password will be issued for 3 minutes allow you to login to the panel.
 Once the timer expires, the account password will be reset to its previously configured value.
 This may be repeated multiple times without resetting the original password; however, the 3 minute timer will not be reset.

 # Command-line API Utility
 apnscp includes a command-line utility to interact with the panel called `cmd`. `cmd` accepts optional parameters -d and -u to impersonate a given domain and user.
-For example, to get the uptime as root: `cmd common_get_uptime`.
+For example, to get the uptime as root: `cpcmd common_get_uptime`.

-To get the configured [admin email address](https://github.com/apisnetworks/apnscp-modules/blob/master/modules/common.php) for example.com, `cmd -d example.com common_get_admin_email`.
+To get the configured [admin email address](https://github.com/apisnetworks/apnscp-modules/blob/master/modules/common.php) for example.com, `cpcmd -d example.com common_get_admin_email`.

-To list files as user "secondary" on example.com in /tmp, use `cmd -d debug.com -u secondary file_get_directory_contents /tmp`.
+To list files as user "secondary" on example.com in /tmp, use `cpcmd -d debug.com -u secondary file_get_directory_contents /tmp`.

 Arrays are encapsulated using brackets ("[]") and hashes notated with a colon (":").
 To grant SELECT , INSERT, and DELETE privileges on database "foo" for user "secondary" connecting over localhost on the account example.com, the following command would be used:

-`cmd -d debug.com sql_set_mysql_privileges secondary localhost foo "[select:1,insert:1,delete:1]"`
+`cpcmd -d debug.com sql_set_mysql_privileges secondary localhost foo "[select:1,insert:1,delete:1]"`

 {% callout info %}
-cmd provides the same functionality as Beacon, but does not require an API key to use nor the SOAP API to communicate.
+cpcmd provides the same functionality as Beacon, but does not require an API key to use nor the SOAP API to communicate.
 {% endcallout %}

 ## Remote Command-line Utility